 Just as foreign contractors must submit their own W-8BEN form to clear them for employment, there are two critical documents you’ll need to submit to keep your company in the IRS’s good graces when paying international contractors:

-Both of these tax forms describe the amount of taxes withheld from your international contractors earnings from your business and are considered necessary for complying with US income tax laws.
+These tax forms detail the taxes your business has withheld from your international contractors' earnings and are essential for compliance with US income tax laws.

 In addition to filling out both of these reports accurately, your business is responsible for adhering to the following 3 terms in your work with a foreign contractor: